goauthentik/authentik/website/developer-docs/blueprints/index.md

 -   `/blueprints/example`: Example blueprints for common configurations and flows
 -   `/blueprints/system`: System blueprints for authentik managed Property mappings, etc

 Any additional `.yaml` file in `/blueprints` will be discovered and automatically instantiated, depending on their labels.
+Blueprints are loaded and instantiated in alphabetical order of the full filesystem path.

 To disable existing blueprints, an empty file can be mounted over the existing blueprint.